 In addition to the above-required courses for all majors, each student majoring in BMAL must complete at least ONE of the following concentrations.
+Students can elect to do more than one concentration.

-Concentration in Entrepreneurship (9 SH):
+Concentration in Entrepreneurship (BMALE) (9SH)

-Choose 9SH from the following courses:

-BMAL 343 Sales Development and Management 3SH

-BMAL 361 Entrepreneurship 3SH

-BMAL 461 Management of Human Resources 3SH

-BMAL 391 Logistics/Supply Chain Management 3SH

-Special Topics in Entrepreneurship
+Choose 9SH from the following courses: BMAL 343 Sales Development and Management 3SH BMAL 361 Entrepreneurship 3SH BMAL 461 Management of Human Resources 3SH BMAL 391 Logistics/Supply Chain Management 3SH BMAL 399 Special Topics in Entrepreneurship 3SH

-Concentration in Global Leadership (9 SH):
+Concentration in Global Leadership (BMALG) (9SH):